immuno-informatics/carmen-analysis/README.md

 conda activate carmen-analysis-08-X
 ```

+Open the `scripts/08_compare_population_antigenicity.ipynb` Jupyter notebook and follow its structure and instructions.

+**Be advised that parts of this step produce completely randomized data and may slightly alter the results.**

+### 9. Peptide Motifs and Haplotype Frequencies Analysis

+A.

-Open the `scripts/XXXXXX.ipynb` Jupyter notebook and follow its structure and instructions.
+Open the `scripts/09_peptide_motifs_and_frequencies.ipynb` Jupyter notebook and follow its structure and instructions.

-### X. Aleksander's Stuff

-Qwe.

 ### X. Michał's Stuff